dplaneta/nftartem/README.md

 # Abstract

-[NFTArtem](https://nftartem.com) defines NFT legal framework and metadata standard to creates an opportunity to digitalize/tokenize, custody and sell physical art certificate of ownership as NFT to collectors and investors via XRPL.
+[NFTArtem](https://nftartem.com) defines the NFT legal framework and metadata standard.
+Creating an opportunity to digitalize/tokenize, custody and sell physical art certificate of ownership as NFT to collectors and investors via XRPL.

-- **Our vision** is to create a bridge between analog and digital art markets by standardized legal framework bind with NFT on XRP Ledger.
+- **Our vision** is to create a bridge between analog and digital art markets with a standardized legal framework, bound with an NFT on XRP Ledger.
-- **Our mission** is to helps artists, art brokers, and galleries digitalise and promote arts via blockchain, NFT and XRPL technology.
+- **Our mission** is to helps artists, art brokers, and galleries digitalise and promote art via the blockchain, through NFT and XRPL technology.
 - **Our PoC** is to provide:
-  - `open-source NFT legal framework`
+  - `Open-source NFT legal framework.`
-  - standardized together with artists, art dealers and investors `metadata template`,
+  - `Metadata template`, standardized together with artists, art dealers, and investors.
-  - `open-source serverless API`
+  - `Open-source serverless API.`
-  - [global marketplace](https://nftartem.com) to provide liquidity via NFT XRPL for the art industry
+  - [global marketplace](https://nftartem.com) to provide liquidity via NFT and XRPL for the art industry.

 # Motivation

-NFT, especially represent physical object ownership, simplify trading and provide liquidity between global regions like Europe and Asia.
+NFT, especially if it represents ownership of a physical object, simplifies trading and provides liquidity between global regions like Europe and Asia.
 NFT open the door to trade any physical assets and could be used to provide outstanding liquidity.
-We want to help hedge funds, family offices and institutional investors manage and trade physical art as a digital form of ownership certificate (NFT).
+We want to help hedge funds, family offices, and institutional investors manage and trade physical art as a digital form of ownership certificate (NFT).

 # Background